bogoli/-folio/_posts/2018-09-27-extending-proposals-deadline.md

 * A 5 minute talk
 * A [birds of a feather](https://en.wikipedia.org/wiki/Birds_of_a_feather_(computing)) session

 Any Jupyter-related topic you think would be of interest to attendees will be of interest to us!
-You can also peruse [past Jupyter Day events](https://www.eventbrite.com/e/jupyterdays-boston-2016-tickets-21440120979#) for talk or birds of a feather session ideas.
+You can also peruse [past JupyterDay events](https://www.eventbrite.com/e/jupyterdays-boston-2016-tickets-21440120979#) for talk or birds of a feather session ideas.

 Please note, selected speakers and session leads receive free admission.